lektorium-tutor/lekt/docs/tutorials/plugin.rst

 Modifying existing files with patches
 -------------------------------------

 We'll start by modifying some of our Open edX settings files.
 It's a frequent requirement to modify the ``FEATURES`` setting from the LMS or the CMS in edx-platform.
 In the legacy native installation, this was done by modifying the ``lms.env.yml`` and ``cms.env.yml`` files.
 Here we'll modify the Python setting files that define the edx-platform configuration.
-To achieve that we'll make use of two concepts from the Tutor API: :ref:`patches` and :ref:`filters`.
+To achieve that we'll make use of two concepts from the Lekt API: :ref:`patches` and :ref:`filters`.

-If you have not already read :ref:`how_does_tutor_work` now would be a good time :-) Tutor uses templates to generate various files, such as settings, Dockerfiles, etc. These templates include ``{{ patch("patch-name") }}`` statements that allow plugins to insert arbitrary content in there.
+If you have not already read :ref:`how_does_tutor_work` now would be a good time :-) Lekt uses templates to generate various files, such as settings, Dockerfiles, etc. These templates include ``{{ patch("patch-name") }}`` statements that allow plugins to insert arbitrary content in there.
 These patches are located at strategic locations.
 See :ref:`patches` for more information.

 Let's say that we would like to limit access to our brand new Open edX platform.
 It is not ready for prime-time yet, so we want to prevent users from registering new accounts.
 There is a feature flag for that in the LMS: `FEATURES['ALLOW_PUBLIC_ACCOUNT_CREATION'] <https://edx.readthedocs.io/projects/edx-platform-technical/en/latest/featuretoggles.html#featuretoggle-FEATURES['ALLOW_PUBLIC_ACCOUNT_CREATION']>`__.
 By default this flag is set to a true value, enabling anyone to create an account.
 In the following we'll set it to false.